willemolding/Restake-Regen/README.md

 3. Funding Pool (Base L2)

 And two main user types:
-1. Validators / Operators
+1. Operators, also known as Validators or Stakers
-2. Whistleblowers to call out non-conforming pledges.
+2. Whistleblowers to call out non-conforming pledges can retire CHAR through Toucan in 1T incremenets from the Funding Pool.

 Workflow
 ![Restake-Regen Operator Flow](assets/figures/operator_flow_diagram.excalidraw.svg)